Living with dementia: food preparation

-The alarm is dependent on you be able to hearing it and able to take the appropriate action.
-Should you not be able to manage either of these other solutions will need to be considered.
+The alarm is dependent on you being able to hear it and to take the appropriate action.
+Should you not be able to manage either of these, other solutions will need to be considered.

 It may have been decided that it is no longer safe for you to use the cooker on your own.
 However it may be necessary for other people to use the cooker, or for you to use the cooker with their assistance.
 In these circumstances you may wish to consider installing a cooker isolator.
 This is part of a telecare system and will need to be fitted by the telecare engineer.